ahfelbrom/TwitchVODDL/README.md

 I plan on trying to do a bash version for Linux/Mac in the following weeks.
 Or months.
 I don't know, it will depend on the time I have.

+You can download the releases in the [releases tab](https://github.com/neistuff/TwitchVODDL/releases). **Neither the batch nor the Python file work standalone!**

 ## Usage:

 * Download the latest [release](https://github.com/neistuff/TwitchVODDL/releases)